filiphric/nuxt-filiphric.com/content/posts/cypress-basics-selecting-elements/cypress-basics-selecting-elements.md

 date: 2020-10-05
 published: true
 slug: "cypress-basics-selecting-elements"
+description: "Cypress is using query selectors to find elements on your page.
+But there are couple of really powerful ways to select elements on page using Cypress commands"
 tags: ['cypress', 'selectors', 'custom commands']
 ---
 Selectors can be painful.
 Especially when you are starting with test automation.
 During my recent Cypress workshop, I saw some people struggle with selectors and the reason was, that they were using a different approach for selecting elements on page.
 In this blog, I would like to showcase some basics on how to select elements on page using Cypress.